-The CG method converges much faster than the steepest descent in practice.
-In fact, we have the following theorem
+The CG method has been proven to converge significantly faster than the steepest descent method in practice, as demonstrated by the following theorem.

-Theorem 2.26 (Convergence rate of CG).
+Theorem 2.30 (Convergence rate of CG).
 The convergence rate of the CG iteration satisfies the following estimate:

 Proof.
 We only give a sketch of proof here.
-From Lemma 2.23, the residual $r^{(m)}$ is orthogonal to namely
+From Lemma 2.25, the residual $r^{(m)}$ is orthogonal to